selfcustody/krux/docs/getting-started/installing-from-gui.en.md

 ##### Test binaries

+As the name suggests, these binaries are intended for test purposes, contain experimental features, and are more likely to contain bugs.
+Use with caution.

-The software will present the latest test version released in the form `odudex/krux_binaries`, so you will always be given the option to download the latest commit from it's repository.
+`KruxInstaller` will present the latest tested version released in the form `odudex/krux_binaries`, so you will always be given the option to download the latest commit from its repository.
 ![select-version-not-downloaded-odudex](../img/krux-installer/select_version_not_downloaded_odudex.gif "KruxInstaller Select Odudex version Menu")

 - `<device>/firmware.bin`: is the unsigned firmware's binary of the choosen device;